nrkno/odashboard/Readme.md

 How it may look:
 ![Example](public/img/screenshot01.PNG?raw=true "An example dashboard")

-## Why another dashboard?

-Odashboard origins from a hackathon at NRK.
-We wanted to display build information from TeamCity together with queue information from RabbitMQ on a big screen in our office.
-Instead of looking to existing open source dashboards like Dashing, we wanted to get some experience with Node.js, and thus Odashboard was born.
-At first it was a hard coded mess, but over time it evolved to the plugin oriented configurable application it is today.
-And then we thought other people might enjoy it as much as we do, so we open sourced it.

-The strength of Odashboard is that you can get your dashboard up and running in minutes, and all you need to do is edit some config files.
-Try it out!

 ## How to initialize odashboard

 To configure your dashboard you need to edit two files: